ericyeh92094/ragcpp/readme.md

 ## Introduction

-The RAG System is a command-line tool designed to perform Retrieval Augmented Generation using OpenAI's GPT-4 model.
+The RAG CPP System is a command-line tool designed to perform Retrieval Augmented Generation using OpenAI's GPT-4 model.
 It allows users to embed text from various file formats, store embeddings in a SQLite database, and generate answers to queries by retrieving relevant information from the embedded data.

 The system supports: